 The time it takes to pass the GED exam varies from student to student.
 It depends on your skill level in the subjects when you start and, more importantly, by the amount of time and effort you put into studying, and how regularly you attend classes.
 You should plan your schedule and commit to all of your classes to make the most rapid progress.

-- If you complete at least 60 hours of classes through UCC's GED program and earn your GED, you are eligible for a tuition waiver that will cover a portion of a term at UCC.
+- If you complete at least 60 hours of classes through UCC's GED® program and earn your GED®, you are eligible for a tuition waiver that will cover a portion of a term at UCC.
 This tuition waiver must be used within one year after obtaining your GED®.
-Note: Students in Roseburg High School's GED program are not eligible for a tuition waiver at UCC.
+Note: Students in Roseburg High School's GED® program are not eligible for a tuition waiver at UCC.

 - UCC provides ongoing support to students and can help you transition into work.

 - GED classes are held in the mornings, afternoons, evenings, and Saturdays.

-- Classes are offered at a variety of settings, including UCC's main campus, the Woolley Center in Roseburg, South County in Tri City, and Glide High School.
+- Classes are offered at a variety of locations, including UCC's main campus, the Woolley Center in Roseburg, and South County in Tri City.

 How do I start?

 To help you get the best start possible, UCC provides a free orientation to help you build skills, set goals, and determine the best classes for you.
 GED orientations are offered at the Woolley Center in Roseburg and UCC's South County Campus in Tri City.

 1634 W. Harvard Ave., Roseburg